-Target group(s): General public The programme is available to all citizens and we want to reach out and connect with diverse communities including Travellers, refugees and asylum seekers, women’s groups and youth and community groups from areas designated as disadvantaged
+Target group(s): General public: The programme is available to all citizens and we want to reach out and connect with diverse communities including Travellers, refugees and asylum seekers, women’s groups and youth and community groups from areas designated as disadvantage

 Website or other online channels: http://smashingtimes.ie/centrefortheartsandhumanrights/projects/creative-approaches-to-positive-mental-health/

 The Smashing Times Creative Arts for Health and Well-Being Hub is a new online interactive platform offering a range of services delivered online and through live streaming.
 The hub offers a unique programme of creative arts for health and well-being activities made up of workshops, well-being talks and exercise demonstrations.
 The aim is to use creative processes to promote positive mental health and well-being and suicide prevention online.
 The work focuses on positive mental health and suicide prevention with a focus on emotional well-being and ways to overcome stress and anxiety and ways to build resilience.
 The online practical workshop programme will be accompanied by talks and handouts with a list of resource services available, to promote positive mental health and well-being, ways to overcome stress and anxiety and how to build resilience, and suicide prevention.